GoogleCloudPlatform/genai-for-marketing/README.md

 ### 6- Prepare BigQuery and Dataplex
-From Cloud Shell, navigate to [/installation_scripts](/installation_scripts) and execute the following command.
+From Cloud Shell, navigate to [/installation_scripts](/installation_scripts), install the python packages and execute the following script.
 Make sure you have set the environmental variables PROJECT_ID and LOCATION.
 > cd ./genai-for-marketing/installation_scripts
 > pip3 install -r requirements.txt